If you have the benefit of working a four-day work week, then you know how essential it is to have a firm grasp on your time and priorities.

 - 1:30 pm to 3:30 pm: Quality control reporting

-Turn your phone on do-not-disturb mode, and commit to deep focus during each time block.
+Turn your business phone on do-not-disturb mode, and commit to deep focus during each time block.

 Set timers to reduce lull time